Pomax/socketless/README.md

 Also, if you're manually specifying your API interface (see section below), any call that you list in your `API` object that does not have a corresponding handler implemented (either namespaced or namespaceless) will throw a runtime error.

-#### Bypassing the magic: manually specifying the API
+#### Bypassing the magic: manually specifying the functional interface

 If you don't want to use namespacing, or you have functions in the client or server that are placeholders and not meant to be called "yet", you can manually specify the API interface that `generateClientServer` uses to build up all the internal code.

 To do this, create an object of the form: